Do I Check My Oil Hot Or Cold

 If you’re like most car owners, you probably check your engine oil level when the engine is cold.
 But did you know that it’s actually better to check your oil level when the engine is warm?
 Here’s why:

 When the engine is cold, the oil is thicker and doesn’t flow as easily.
 This can make it difficult to get an accurate reading on the dipstick.
-Warm oil flows more easily and will give you a more accurate reading.
+Warm oil flows more easily and will give you a more precise reading.

 Plus, if there is any water in the oil, it will evaporate at higher temperatures, so checking when the engine is warm will help you spot any potential problems.

-When Should You Check Engine Oil Level
+When Should You Check the Engine Oil Level??

 Assuming you have an oil dipstick in your car: Check your engine oil at least once a month, and more often if you drive frequently or regularly haul heavy loads.
 Checking your oil is easy and only takes a few minutes.